fbpx

 Communicate our findings

-We share our findings with our team, with the CEWO and with the broader community.
+We share our findings with our team, with the CEWH and with the broader community.
 We use a mix of reports, newsletters, media, presentations and conversations with people who are interested.
 We love to talk about our work!
 We also try to incorporate local observations into our knowledge base.

 Image: Dr Joanne Lenehan, Senior Environmental Water Manager, DPE Environment and Heritage Group speaking at the Mt Boorithumble Engagement Weekend.
 Photo credit: Mal Carnegie